Our Handcrafted Small Harvest Wines

 Organic Certification

-While we have been practicing organic production for years, we finally have received our organic certification.
-We have been certified organic by Bioagricert as complying with strict EU regulations.
+We are certified organic by Bioagricert as complying with strict EU regulations.

 In accordance with organic principles, we do not use chemical fertilizers, chemical pesticides or herbicides, or any synthetic products in our vineyard.